masurp/VU_CADC/tutorials/R_text_basics-of-text-analysis.md

 ## Dictionary search

 You can perform a basic dictionary search.
-In terms of query options this is less advanced than AmCAT, but quanteda offers more ways to analyse the dictionary results.
-Also, it supports the use of existing dictionaries, for instance for sentiment analysis (but mostly for english dictionaries, we will do this next week).
+In terms of query options this is less advanced than other packages, but quanteda offers more ways to analyse the dictionary results.
+Also, it supports the use of existing dictionaries, for instance for sentiment or topic analyses (but mostly for english dictionaries, we will do this in the next practical session).

 An convenient way of using dictionaries is to make a DTM with the columns representing dictionary terms.